-- Hurricane wind fields impacting terrain (even low hills of just 50 m) can experience a significant speedup due to the Bernoulli effect. - A modeling study of Hurricane Fabian over Bermuda found that topographic speedup on ridgetops in Bermuda resulted in more than a category increase in winds (from upper Cat 2 to Cat 4 winds).
-Damage surveys and observations have borne this out.

-- Topographic speedup is especially dangerous in islands such as St. Thomas (USVI) where residents have described "horizontal tornadoes" causing severe damage in past hurricane events. - For certain regions of the storm, the higher wind risk posed by topographic speedup will depend critically on the exact track.
-Tracks which result in a hillside locations getting exposed to the upslope wind may experience a 30-50% speedup in the winds, while a track shift may result in the same location being sheltered and getting a 20-30% decrease in the expected winds. - The only rationale way to take all of this into account is in a fully probabilistic framework which accounts for the many possible track scenarios and upwind vs. downwind fetches.
-It's possible an eddy-resolving boundary layer may be required to fully capture this effect.
+- Hurricane winds experience a significant speedup due to the Bernoulli effect even for low hills - A modeling study found that topographic speedup on ridgetops in Bermuda resulted in more than a Category increase in winds (from upper Cat 2 to Cat 4 winds) - Damage surveys and observations have borne this out - Topographic speedup is especially dangerous in mountainous islands such as St. Thomas (USVI) - Residents described "horizontal tornadoes" causing severe damage in past hurricane events - The enhanced wind risk posed by topographic speedup depends critically on the exact storm track - Tracks which result in a hillside locations getting exposed to the upslope wind may experience a 30-50% speedup in the winds - Tracks which result in the same location being sheltered can cause a 20-30% decrease instead - A fully probabilistic framework is needed to account for the many possible track scenarios and upwind vs. downwind fetches